rsennrich/wmt2014-scripts/example/README.md

 Common issues
 -------------

-this config was tested with moses commit 7eba58 (10 March 2015).
-It will not run on older versions.
+this config was tested with moses commit 8d80976 (3 April 2015).
+It may run on older versions, but give wrong results.